zulip/zulip/templates/zerver/help/view-the-markdown-source-of-a-message.md

 ## View the Markdown source of a message

-If one of your peers sends a message, you can view the markdown of the message to learn more about formatting tricks or to reuse their markdown in a reply.
+When someone in your your Zulip organization sends a message, you can view the Markdown source of the message to learn more about the message's formatting or reuse the message's Markdown source in a reply.

 {!message-actions.md!}
 {!down-chevron.md!}